Share this Article

 If you lose a nuisance or non-primary residence case, Himmelstein says, the judge will generally give you a few months to move out, unless the judge believes that the tenant’s continued occupancy creates a danger to other residents.

-And if you lose a nonpayment case, the judge will enter a final judgment and give you five days to pay.
-If you don’t pay within that time period, the landlord can apply for an eviction warrant.
+And if you lose a nonpayment case, the judge will enter a final judgment; under the old law the judge could only give you five days to pay, and if you didn’t pay within that time period, the landlord could apply for an eviction warrant.
+Under the new law the court is given discretion to give you up to a year to pay the rent and avoid eviction.
 As long as you pay before the court clerk issues the warrant, you will not be evicted.
 If you don’t pay, it usually takes three to four weeks for the court to process the paperwork and for the marshal to schedule the eviction, depending on your borough.

 Read all our Ask a Renters Rights Lawyer columns here.